MPoinelli/Poinelli2023b_GRL/README.md

-# Supplementary code, data and model output for: _Can rifts alter ocean dynamics beneath ice shelves?_
+# Supplementary code, data and model output for: _Ice-front retreat controls on ocean dynamics under Larsen C Ice Shelf, Antarctica_ currently under review for GRL

 This repository contains the necessary code and input data to reproduce the MITgcm model output presented in:

-Poinelli, M., Schodlok, M., Larour, E., Vizcaino, M., and Riva, R.:
+Poinelli, M., Nakayama, Y., Larour, E., Vizcaino, M., and Riva, R.:
-_Can rifts alter ocean dynamics beneath ice shelves?_, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2023-75, 2023.
+_Ice-front retreat controls on ocean dynamics under Larsen C Ice Shelf, Antarctica_

 By using these resources, researchers can replicate the results obtained in the study and further explore the findings.